Raising a Riot: Production

-The film was based on a 1949 book by American writer Alfred Toombs.
-The book was based on Toombs' real life experience of having to look after his children after having been away from them at war for three years.
+The film was based on a 1949 novel by American writer Alfred Toombs, based on Toombs' real life experience of having to look after his children after having been away from them at war for three years.
 The book was adapted into a stage play by Tom Taggart in 1952.

 One of the children is an uncredited Caroline John, who would later play Liz Shaw in Doctor Who.

-In June 1954, filming was about to start on The Alcock and Brown Story for Alexander Kordato be directed by Ken Annakin, produced by Lord Brabourne and Ian Dalrymple and star Kenneth More and Denholm Elliott in the title roles.
+In June 1954, filming was about to start on The Alcock and Brown Story for Alexander Korda, to be directed by Ken Annakin, produced by Lord Brabourne and Ian Dalrymple and star Kenneth More and Denholm Elliott in the title roles.
 It would be made under Dalrymple's Wessex Films banner.
 However Korda then went bankrupt, resulting in the receivers being brought in and the Alcock and Brown movie being cancelled.
 Lord Barbourne and Ian Dalrymple arranged with the receiver for that film's unit to be reassigned to a lower budgeted movie instead, Raising a Riot.
 Kenneth More agreed to star and Annakin was asked to take over the direction.
 Annakin wrote in his memoirs, "The idea of ‘going back’ to a small family comedy did not thrill me" (he started his directing career with the Hugget family movies) "and when I discovered a young woman called Wendy Toye had actually been preparing this project for months.
 I turned the offer down flat."
 Toye directed the film.

 Toye called Dalrymple "the most fabulous film producer.
 He did everything in the world for me.
 And he really encouraged me and it was his idea for me to do Raising a Riot.
 And he asked me to show the story to Kenny More and see if I could get him to do it and I did.
 It was wonderful that he had such faith in me."

 It was shot at Shepperton Studios near London with sets designed by the art director Joseph Bato.